Master of Public Affairs

 Students come to us with the desire to change the world.
 We give them the practical knowledge and skills to make a difference for people, organizations and communities.

+The University of Missouri has offered public service education for over 50 years.
+Established in 2001, the Harry S Truman School of Public Affairs advances the study and practice of governance in Missouri, the nation and the world.
+In 2017, the Truman School became part of the University’s College of Arts and Science, further enhancing our ability to collaborate with a wide-range of academic departments.
 The mission of the Truman School’s MPA Program is to prepare a diverse student body for ethical leadership in the public, nonprofit, and private sectors.
-The MPA program draws upon the interdisciplinary teaching, research and public service capacity of the Truman School to provide students with a range of perspectives and experiences that promote public service values and democratic discourse.
+With 14 TSPA, 26 affiliated and 8 adjunct faculty members, the MPA program draws upon the interdisciplinary teaching, research and public service capacity of the Truman School, the University as a whole and practitioners to provide students with a range of perspectives and experiences that promote public service values and democratic discourse.
 Through their coursework, students build knowledge of policy processes and management principles and develop critical thinking and analytic skills that enable them to advance in careers in a rapidly changing public service.

 Our goals are to: